wehs7661/ensemble_md/docs/theory.rst

 .. _doc_basic_idea:

+.. note:: This page is still a work in progress.
+Please refer to our paper for more details before this page is completed.

 1. Basic idea
 =============
 Replica exchange of expanded ensemble (REXEE) integrates the core principles of replica exchange (REX)